pgailinas/dip-ai-image-detection/docs/14_Source_Pair_Analysis.md

 ## Processing Summary

 - Load normalized feature vectors and validate dataset structure
-- Define source-pair experiments across all dataset permutations (3 real × 3 AI = 9 combinations)
+- Define source-pair experiments across all configured real and AI dataset combinations
-- Construct balanced datasets for each source pair
+- Construct balanced datasets for each source-pair experiment
-- Train a classifier using the fixed tuned MLP configuration for each pairing
+- Train one classifier per source pair using the fixed tuned MLP configuration
+- Construct and train a combined real-vs-AI classifier using all configured sources
-- Evaluate model performance using standard metrics and ROC curves
+- Evaluate all trained models using standard classification metrics and ROC analysis
 - Aggregate and sort results by ROC AUC
 - Visualize ROC curves to compare classification behavior across thresholds
 - Save results and plots for downstream use

 ---

 ## Notes

 - Experiments evaluate sensitivity to dataset selection and source variability
 - Each source pair maintains strict class balance (real vs AI)
 - The same tuned model configuration is used for all experiments to isolate dataset effects
+- The combined model provides a broader measure of overall generalization capability
 - Results highlight which source combinations are easier or harder to distinguish
 - ROC curves provide deeper insight into classification performance beyond single-value metrics

 ---